 The virtual IP address configuration does not require any special network configuration and the network load balancing can run in any environment (thanks to the vmac_directed technology).
 An important feature when the solution must be deployed in an unknown infrastructure: unknown switches or routers, physical servers or virtual servers, and the Cloud.

-Note that the solution is available on Windows, Linux and AIX (even on Windows 7 and 8).
+Note that the solution is available on Windows and Linux (even on Windows editions for PCs).

 Our experience shows that people who are deploying an application with SafeKit are not skilled in the network.
-Any prerequisite on the network configuration is always difficult to make because only people in charge of the network isable to make it.
+Any prerequisite for configuring the network is always difficult to achieve because only those in charge of the network are able to do so.

-That's why, we have developed a solution fully independent of the network environment (VMware or not, Cloud or not) with the vmac_directed configuration.
+That's why, we have developed a solution fully independent of the network environment (VMware or not) with the vmac_directed configuration.

 Relevant topics to understand how SafeKit achieves simplicity in high availability: